 Where does the phrase come from?

-The thing is, they based this all on the idea of a single, unified form of masculinity.
-Anyone who’s had their partner stolen by a member of an emo band will tell you otherwise.
+The thing is, they based this all on the idea of a single, unified form of masculinity — and anyone whose partner has dumped them for a member of an emo band will tell you otherwise.

 Examples of toxic masculinity